Contact Us for a Free Consultation 818-394-7835

 California's Premises Liability Laws

-In California, if a hazard is created on the property and the landlord knew about it and did nothing to remedy it or warn guests, then they can be held liable.
+In California, if a hazard is created on the property and the landlord knows about it but does nothing to remedy it or warn guests, then they can be held liable.
 For purposes of the law, a "landlord" is anyone who owns, occupies, leases, or controls a property.

 Examples of Negligent Landlord Injuries